Mark Leyden and Associates Data Breach Investigation

 Why The Mark Leyden Breach Raises Serious Legal Questions

-Financial advisory firms are not ordinary businesses when it comes to data security.
-They are entrusted with some of the most sensitive personal and financial information people possess.
-Federal regulations, including those enforced by the Securities and Exchange Commission and the Federal Trade Commission’s Safeguards Rule, require financial firms to maintain robust data security programs, identify risks to client information, and respond quickly when a breach occurs.
+Financial advisory firms are entrusted with some of the most sensitive personal and financial information people possess.
+Federal regulations, including those enforced by the Securities and Exchange Commission and the Federal Trade Commission's Safeguards Rule, require financial firms to maintain secure data security programs and to respond quickly when a breach occurs.

 When a company's email system is compromised for six months without detection, it raises immediate questions about what security measures were actually in place.
 Was multi-factor authentication enabled?
 Were employees trained to recognize phishing attempts?
 Were systems being monitored for unusual access?
 The answers to those questions will matter a great deal in any legal proceeding that follows.